jessiemasonx/be-assessment-2/README.md

 ## Description

 As I mentioned before, HeartBeat is an application for anyone with the age between 18 and 30 who is looking for someone to spend the rest of his/her life with, and it focuses on someone's taste in music.
 While that's been said, let's take a look at every page of the website and see what you can do there.
-I'll give you a little tour around
+I'll give you a little tour around.

+Ofcourse, the first thing you see is the home page.
+On this page the user will get a short introduction about the website and hopefully this will trigger the user to sign up.
+Or login if he/she already has an account.

+    afbeelding home page, afbeelding login naast elkaar

+If the user decides to sing up, these are the pages he'll have to go through.
+The first 3 pages are questions about music, and on the last page the user puts the general information.
+After finishing these steps the user has signed up and the account is made.

+    afbeelding 1e vraag, 2e vraag, 3e vraag en inschrijf formulier

 ## How to install